giraldiego/NOIR/SETUP.md

 - In Summary, you won’t level up for skill, but for quests, exploration and killing [review the changes](https://giraldiego.github.io/NOIR/Experience.htm).
 - I buffed the grinding skills (Alchemy, Smithing, Enchanting) at low level because I found them boring to level up.
 - Also, I buffed the Restoration and Enchanting Schools at low level but not that much as the grinding [review those changes](https://giraldiego.github.io/NOIR/CustomSkyrimUncapper.htm).
+- Because you won't gain levels for grinding skills, I say it is balanced.

 ### Optional plugins